zo0o0ot/talk-spot/HardSkills/ProfileSiteWithHugo.md

 ## Outline
 - Greetings!
-- Setting everything up: Laptop, Hugo, GitHub (and an editor)
+- A brief overview of portfolio pages.
+- Getting a professional headshot
 - An introduction to Hugo and Static Websites
+- Setting everything up: Laptop, Hugo, GitHub, and Gitpod
 - General Organization of a Hugo site
 - Themes
 - Adding your first content